Liam-Deacon/phaseshifts/README.md

 ## Contact

-This package is developed/maintained in my spare time so any bug reports, patches, or other feedback are very welcome and should be sent
+This package is developed/maintained in my spare time so any bug reports, patches, or other feedback are very welcome.
-to: <liam.deacon@diamond.ac.uk>

-The project is in the early developmental stages and so anyone who wishes to get involved are most welcome (simply contact me using the email above).
+The project is (still) in the early developmental stages and so anyone who wishes to get involved are most welcome.
+Please either [create an issue](https://github.com/Liam-Deacon/phaseshifts/issues/new) or (better yet) submit a [pull request](https://github.com/Liam-Deacon/phaseshifts/pulls).

+> [!TIP]
+> Please <a class="github-button" href="https://github.com/Liam-Deacon/phaseshifts" data-color-scheme="no-preference: light; light: light; dark: dark;" data-size="large" data-show-count="true" aria-label="Star Liam-Deacon/phaseshifts on GitHub">Star</a> it on GitHub as this will help
+> to easily indicate that others find the package useful.

 ## To Do